GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 not the user id.

 ### Settings
-- `proof_ssn_max_attempts` - The maximum number of times that a user can attempt to verify their social security number within the specified window.
+- `proof_ssn_max_attempts` - The maximum number of times that a Social Security number can be part of a verification attempt within the specified window.
 The default value for this is 10.

 - `proof_ssn_max_attempt_window_in_minutes` - The length of time to